What Happens If You Call Immigration On Someone?

 What Happens After ICE Is Called or Contacted?

 Not every tip will be looked into because ICE has limited resources.
 Investigations into undocumented people who’ve committed crimes, posed security risks, or otherwise presented a threat to American society are given top priority by ICE.
-Depending on the specifics, ICE may decide to look into your report more thoroughly.
+Depending on the specifics, ICE may look into your report more thoroughly.

 For example, suppose the person you’re reporting is undocumented.
 In that case, ICE agents can use “prosecutorial discretion,” which requires them to investigate each specific case, including the allegations and the person’s or family’s circumstances, community ties, and work history, to determine whether to start removal or deportation proceedings or press criminal charges against them.